Mutation of Property: Process, Documents & Importance

 When it comes to updating land records, not all mutations are created equal.
 There are different types of mutation of property, depending on how ownership has changed hands.
 Having knowledge about these types can help you avoid unnecessary delays or confusion.

-Let’s look at the most common categories:
+Let’s look at the most common categories of property mutation:

-• Mutation After Sale or Purchase
+1. After Sale or Purchase

 In the case of inheritance, say, from parents or grandparents, the mutation of ancestral property is required.
 This typically involves submitting a legal heir certificate or a succession certificate, especially when there’s no will.

-• Mutation After a Gift or Will
+3. After a Gift or Will

 For properties leased from government authorities or development bodies (like DDA or MCD in Delhi), a mutation of leasehold property is done when the leasehold rights are transferred.
 This is particularly important for properties in colonies or flats under housing schemes.